 Setting up a Heroku app is required for deployment.
 This helps Heroku prepare to receive your source code.
 To begin:

 You will be redirected to a page where you will input the basic details for your app.
-Enter the preferred name.

 Create Heroku app

-I named the application nest-heroku-demo.
-Heroku app names need to be unique, so feel free to use any name that you deem fit and click Create app.
-For CircleCI to uniquely identify our Heroku application and automatically make a deployment to it, we need to create environment variables.
-This will be the name of the application we just created and the API Key for our Heroku account.
+For CircleCI to uniquely identify the Heroku application and automatically make a deployment to it, you need to create environment variables.
+This will be the name of the application you just created and the API Key for your Heroku account.
 To view your Heroku API key, click on your profile picture and select Account settings from the dropdown.

-Account Settings
+Account settings

 API Key section